aiven/aiven-docs/docs/products/postgresql/reference/resource-capability.md

-will be affected by more than just the instance type: network throughput, latency to your applications, number of connections active at the time, type of TLS encryption in use, and a whole range of things specific to the cloud environment can contribute to a service\'s expected performance.
+will be affected by more than just the instance type: network throughput, latency to your applications, number of connections active at the time, type of TLS encryption in use, and a whole range of things specific to the cloud environment can contribute to a service's expected performance.

 Aiven uses [industry-standard